BrianNderu/Bolt-Analysis/README.md

 1. The mean price of a ride is ksh 425

 2. Peak hours are from 10am to 3pm with 12noon being the busiest hour

+## Model Performance

+The lInear regression model had an rmse of 0.0125